zhuorg/action-numerai/README.md

 # action-numerai
-Submit predictions to numerai using github actions
+Submit predictions to numerai using github actions.